Vice-President Research & Innovation

 Dr. Murphy joined UBC in 1996 and was a key driver of the new Masters of Data Science, a professional graduate program launching this fall—and has been instrumental in championing the creation of a Data Science Institute at the university.
 She also maintains an active research group with post-doctoral and graduate students.

 Dr. Murphy’s research focuses on improving the productivity of software developers and knowledge workers by providing the necessary tools to identify, manage and coordinate the information that matters most for their work.
 She is a Fellow of the Royal Society of Canada and a Fellow of the Association for Computing Machinery (ACM), as well as co-founder, board member and former Chief Scientist at Tasktop Technologies Incorporated.

 Dr. Murphy also serves on the editorial boards for Communications of the ACM, and Institute of Electrical and Electronics Engineers Transactions on Software Engineering.
-She is also the general chair for the ACM conference on Systems, Programming, Languages and Education: Software for Humanity (SPLASH), which will take place in Vancouver in 2017.
+She is also the general chair for the ACM conference on Systems, Programming, Languages and Education: Software for Humanity (SPLASH), which took place in Vancouver in 2017.

 Associate Vice-President Research & Innovation

 Dr. Burt was born in Manchester, England and obtained her B. Pharm.
 (Hons) from the University of Bath and her Ph.D in Pharmaceutics from UBC.
 She is the Angiotech Professor of Drug Delivery in the UBC Faculty of Pharmaceutical Sciences, and began her term as Associate Vice President, Research & Innnovation in 2011.

 Dr. Burt's major research efforts are supported by grants from CIHR and NSERC and involve the development of polymer-based drug delivery systems for controlled and localized drug delivery.
 She has published more than 140 peer-reviewed papers and holds eight patents.